A House of Opera is a building that may house several ballet and opera companies.

-Contrary to what history textbooks teach us, the elites of these empires were not at constant war between each other.
+Contrary to what history textbooks teach us, the “elites” of these empires were not at constant war between each other.
 Instead, evidence shows that they intermarried, created mutually beneficial territorial alliances and conducted trade transactions that allowed them to increase their personal wealth.
-Many of these activities took place during performances in the boxes and foyer’s of major opera houses.
+In short, they were the oligarchs of their day, who enjoyed the boxes and foyer’s of major opera houses within their empires.

-At the time, the City of Lviv was known as Lemberg and was a major cultural center within the Hapsburg Empire.
-As such, even though it did not have a full fledged house of opera until 1900, it was on the opera traveling circuit and famous opera singers – Gemma Bellincioni (1864 – 1950), Solomiya Krushelnytska (1872 – 1952) – regularly performed for Lviv audiences.
+At the time, the City of Lviv was known as Lemberg and was a major cultural center within the Habsburg Empire.
+As such, even though it did not have a full fledged house of opera until 1900, it was on the opera traveling circuit.
+Famous opera singers – Mattia Battistini (1856 – 1928), Alexander Filippi (1853 – 1922), Gemma Bellincioni (1864 – 1950), Solomiya Krushelnytska (1872 – 1952) – regularly performed for Lviv audiences.